| | Despite attempts to

 criminal is hiding in a particular town, and you bomb

+the town.
 The long-term alternative

 is to reconsider American foreign policy.
 The long-term